Ieremie/reduced-alph-PLM/README.md

 ## Reproducing plots from the paper
 To reproduce the plots for the amino acid embedding projection using PCA, use the notebook [`aa_embeddings.ipynb`](./proemb/media/aa_embeddings.ipynb).
 For experiments involving protein structure prediction using reduced amino acid alphabets, use the notebook [`esm-structure-prediction.ipynb`](./proemb/media/esm-structure-prediction.ipynb).
 This notebook contains code for generating the structures with ESMFold and everything else needed to recreate the results.

-For more information on the steps taken to create the WASS13 alphabet, take a look at: [`surface_plots.ipynb`](./proemb/media/surface_plots.ipynb)
+For more information on the steps taken to create the WASS14 alphabet, take a look at: [`surface_plots.ipynb`](./proemb/media/surface_plots.ipynb)

+## Embedding protein sequences
+If you want to embedd a set of protein sequences using any of the models, you can use the [`embedd.py`](./proemb/embedd.py) script.
+You only need to provide a fasta file.

 #### This code contains various bits of code taken from other sources.
 If you find the repo useful, please cite the following work too: